MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-salesforce-to-microsoft-cloud-app-security.md

         ![Salesforce manage users profiles.](media/salesforce-profiles.png)

     * Create a new profile by selecting **New Profile**.
-    * Choose the profile you just created to deploy Cloud App Security and select **Edit**.
-This profile will be used for the Cloud App Security service account to set up the App connector.
+    * Choose the profile you just created to deploy Defender for Cloud Apps and select **Edit**.
+This profile will be used for the Defender for Cloud Apps service account to set up the App connector.

          ![Salesforce edit profile.](media/salesforce-edit-profile.png)